Awadesh365/CodeElegance/README.md

-# Online Code Editor
+# CodeElegance

-Welcome to the Online Code Editor project! **Our mission is to remove barriers to entry and provide a seamless coding environment accessible from anywhere, at any time.
-With Online Code Editor, we're not just offering a tool; we're providing a solution to the challenges faced by aspiring coders who may find setup processes daunting or lack the resources to begin their coding journey.**
+Welcome to the CodeElegance project! **Our mission is to remove barriers to entry and provide a seamless coding environment accessible from anywhere, at any time.
+With CodeElegance, we're not just offering a tool; we're providing a solution to the challenges faced by aspiring coders who may find setup processes daunting or lack the resources to begin their coding journey.**

 ## Features